catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ]
 ```

-The raw data doesn't have the author name, but it does have the `authorId` which is an ID we can use for the `author/:id` endpoint.
+The raw data has the `authorId` field.
+It's value can be used in the `author/:id` endpoint.

-The raw data contains an array of modules with their module IDs which we can use for the `track/:id/modules` endpoint.
+The raw data contains an array of modules.
+Their values can be used in the `track/:id/modules` endpoint.

 ### The n+1 problem